Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/OSPF/Single-Area OSPF/Single-Area OSPF Lab.md

 # Influencing the DR/BDR Election

-That is due to this being a broadcast network type a DR and BDR election will happen.
+Due to this being a broadcast network type a DR and BDR router will be elected.
 By default it goes by highest priority, then loopback IP, then highest interface IP.
-Since R3 has the highest it is the DR for the segment.
+Since R3 has the highest loopback it is the DR for the segment.
 R2 is the BDR.

-But take into account that maybe R1 is meant to be the DR for the segment as its the highest model with the most resources.
-How can we influence this election.
+On the other hand its possible R1 is meant to be the DR for the segment as its the highest model with the most resources.
+How can we influence this election?

 Let's influence the DR election to make R1 the DR for the segment as its neither DR or BDR at the moment.